CodersCampus/cp/docs/RESOURCES.md

 ---
 ## LinkedIn

-[How to Write a Killer LinkedIn Recommendation in Under 2 Min](https://www.linkedin.com/pulse/how-write-killer-linkedin-recommendation-under-2-min-ryan-delon/) - This article will save you a lot of time and grief on professionally writing out a recommendation for your Coders Campus peers.
+[How to Write a Killer LinkedIn Recommendation in Under 2 Min](https://www.linkedin.com/pulse/how-write-killer-linkedin-recommendation-under-2-min-ryan-delon/) - This article will help you save time and make the process of writing a professional recommendation for your Coders Campus peers much smoother.

 ---